 You should also avoid traveling to the border regions with Syria and Iraq.
-These regions are unstable and dangerous, and they are not safe for tourists.
+These regions are unstable and dangerous, and they are unsafe for tourists.

-Overall, Türkiye is a safe country for tourists, but these are some areas and regions that you should avoid in Turkey.
+Overall, Türkiye is a safe country for tourists, but you should avoid these areas and regions in Turkey.

 FAQs About Travel To türkiye & Staying Safe

 Is Turkey Safe For Solo Travelers

-Turkey is a safe country for solo travelers, with a relatively low crime rate and plenty of opportunities to meet other travelers.
+Turkey is a safe country for solo travelers, with a relatively low crime rate and many opportunities to meet other travelers.
 However, there are a few things to remember to stay safe while traveling in Turkey.